nandorojo/solito/example-monorepos/with-tailwind/readme.md

 As a result, using NativeWind with React Native doesn't have significant overhead compared to plain old Tailwind CSS in a regular React app.

 If you're planning on making a website with Tailwind, why not use Solito with NativeWind?

-After all, you're using CSS anyway.
-Plus, you now have all the building blocks to share your code between your app and website.
+You might accidentally make a great native app when you thought you were just making a website.

 ### Bringing it together